xcv-/ideavim/docs/README.txt

 the tooltip disappear is to move the caret outside of the parameter area of the method call.
 (I would love to receive solutions for both of these issues.)

+Dialog Boxes

+Many dialog boxes in IDEA contain single line entry fields.
+Many of these fields are actually one line editors and you must use VIM keystrokes in these fields.
+If you change a value by entering insert/replace mode you must press escape to complete the changes.
+You must try to avoid making changes that result in the value getting split into multiple lines.

+To abort a dialog box you can press Escape.
+If you are in insert/replace mode you will need to press Escape twice - once to exit insert mode, the other to abort the dialog.
+You can tab between fields normally unless you are in insert/replace mode.
+Enter will perform its default behavior unless you are in insert/replace mode.

 Menu Changes

 In order to emulate the keystrokes used by VIM, several of the default hotkeys